Joseph B. MacInnis

 MacInnis currently studies leadership in high risk environments and gives leadership presentations in North America and Europe.
 His audiences have included Microsoft, IBM, National Geographic, Rolex, Visa, Toyota and the U.S. Naval Academy.

 MacInnis led ten research expeditions under the Arctic Ocean.
 He was among the first people to dive to the wreck of the RMS Titanic.
 In 2012 he was a medical advisor and journalist on the James Cameron-National Geographic seven-mile science dive into the Mariana Trench.

 MacInnis has worked with the U.S. Navy, the Canadian Forces and the Russian Academy of Sciences.
 He has written ten books.
 His latest, Deep Leadership: Essential Insights from High Risk Environments, was published by Random House.
-Currently, he is producing a multimedia project, CARRY THE FIRE, to inspire enterprise, optimism and leadership in young people.

 Education and early career

 MacInnis is of Isle of Mull Scottish descent.
 He was born in Barrie, Ontario, but grew up in Toronto, where his family moved after his father, a Royal Canadian Air Force instructor, died in a plane crash when MacInnis was a few months old.
 MacInnis was raised by his mother, who remarried when he was 12.
 He attended high school at Upper Canada College.

 MacInnis first learned to scuba dive in 1954 in the waters off Florida.
 He attended the University of Toronto, where he was the captain of the swim team in the mid-1950s.
+While at the university, he joined Delta Kappa Epsilon Fraternity.
 MacInnis held the Canadian record for the breaststroke and tried unsuccessfully to make the Canadian Olympic team in 1956.
 MacInnis received his MD from the University of Toronto in 1962.
 He spent his internship at the Toronto General Hospital, where an experience with a tunnel construction worker suffering from decompression sickness helped to point MacInnis toward his post-graduate studies in diving medicine.
 MacInnis arranged for the worker, John McGean, to be transported to a pressure chamber in Buffalo, New York, where he was successfully treated.
 MacInnis also interned at the Hospital for Sick Children in Toronto, Ontario.